 Ms. Vega has taught Regents Earth Science in New York City public schools since 2008.
 She is a native of the Bronx and attributes her accomplishments to the inspirational teachers at Christopher Columbus High School.
 Ms. Vega’s goals in the classroom are to show students how the Earth works and to inspire students to observe the natural world that exists in their urban neighborhoods.

-Mr. V has been working as a Teaching Assistant for New York City Department Of Education since 2011.
+Mr. V has been working for the New York City Department of Education since 2011.
 Born in Michigan and transplanted to the Bronx, N.Y. at an early age, Mr. Visners was a Varsity Football Letterman at Mount St. Michael Academy and in College.
 Syndicated and Published International Artist, Mr. Visners continues to establish his creative direction in Film, Music Production and Special Education.
 Mr. Visners is dedicated to positive reinforcement and helping all students to reach their short and long term goals at Bronx Envision Academy.

 Ms. Sheena Wilson, Mathematics Teacher